Best Buy: 2000s

 In 2000, Best Buy formed Redline Entertainment, an independent music label and action-sports video distributor.
 The company acquired Magnolia Hi-Fi, Inc., an audio-video retailer located in California, Washington, and Oregon, in December 2000.

 In January 2001, Best Buy acquired Musicland Stores Corporation, a Minnetonka, Minnesota-based retailer that sold home-entertainment products under the Sam Goody, Suncoast Motion Picture Company, Media Play, and OnCue brands.
 Best Buy purchased the company for $425 million in cash and the assumption of $271 million of Musicland debt.
 Later that year, Best Buy acquired the British Columbia, Canada-based electronics-chain Future Shop Ltd., marking its entrance to the international marketplace.
 Under the deal, Future Shop was purchased for about US$377 million and continued to operate as subsidiary independent from Best Buy Canada.

 Brad Anderson succeeded Richard Schulze as Best Buy CEO in July 2002.
-Anderson had begun working at Best Buy in 1973 while attending seminary school.
+Anderson began working at Best Buy in 1973 while attending seminary school.
 He was promoted to vice president in 1981 and executive vice president in 1986.
-Anderson had most recently served as president and COO of Best Buy, a position he had held since 1991.
+Anderson had most recently been president and COO of Best Buy, a position he had held since 1991.
 In September of that year, Best Buy opened the first Canadian Best Buy-branded store in Mississauga, Ontario.
 In October, Best Buy acquired Minneapolis-based Geek Squad, then a 24-hour residential computer repair business with offices in Minneapolis, Chicago, Los Angeles, and San Francisco.

 Best Buy stores in the U.S. surpassed the 600-store mark and the company opened its first global-sourcing office in Shanghai in 2003.
-In June, Best Buy divested itself of Musicland in a deal with Sun Capital Partners under which Sun Capital received all of Musicland's stock and debt.
+In June, Best Buy divested Musicland to Sun Capital Partners in exchange for all its stock and debt.
 Best Buy launched its "Reward Zone" loyalty program in July following an 8-month test of the program in San Diego, California.
 Also in 2003, Best Buy's corporate offices were consolidated into a single campus in Richfield, Minnesota.

 In January 2004, Best Buy hired Virtucom Group to revamp Best Buy's website and handle all of the company's online content.
 In May, the company launched its "customer centricity" program, which segmented its stores according to customer profiles.
 The program also called for employees to focus on specific customer groups rather than product categories.
 In October, Best Buy completed rolling out Geek Squad "precincts" in every American Best Buy store.

 In April 2005, Best Buy began eliminating mail-in rebates in response to negative customer reaction against them, and instead started giving out instant rebates via notebook computers.

 In May 2006, Best Buy acquired a majority interest in Chinese appliance retailer Jiangsu Five Star Appliance for $180 million.
 At the time of the deal, Jiangsu was the fourth-largest appliance chain in China with 193 stores across eight Chinese provinces.
 In June, the company opened Geek Squad precincts at Office Depot in Orlando, Florida.
 The market test was later expanded to Denver.